33rd Troop Carrier Squadron: Operations from the Philippines

 April 1945 was hardly underway when the squadron received its movement orders to move to Nielson Field, in the Philippine Islands.
 The organization was relieved from operational flying on the 7th and the first planeload departed at 0600.
 Aboard were the advance echelon of Lt.
 Osborne and four enlisted men with their personal equipment.
 Their specific duty was that of liaison with base officials.
 The actual movement was begun on the 8th.
 The advance echelon had set up a few tents just off Nichols strip where the equipment was being unloaded.
 Planes were unable to land on Nielson since repairs to the strip had not been completed.
 Lt.
 Barwick with the aid of several enlisted men, commenced on the 12th to survey and lay out the camp, area.
 Unnecessary delays were encountered when a shortage of center and corner poles for the tents was discovered.
 It was possible to put up only fifteen tents.
 Requisitions were returned "out of stock."
 The shortage was overcome when 144 poles were borrowed from the 9lst Engineer Battalion.
-Construction got under way again and six rows of tents, approximately seven tents in each row, were set up.
+Construction got underway again and six rows of tents, approximately seven tents in each row, were set up.
 The move was completed by the 20th with exception of three or four loads that was necessary to maintain the small detachment at Hollandia.
 Two new Curtiss C-46 Commandos were received in April.
 Until pilots became acquainted with them, they were used for transition only.
 Mr. Hadely, the Curtiss-Wright representative, gave ground school for engineers and flew with Capt.
 Samuels and Lt.
 Thompson explaining and demonstrating flight operations of the Curtiss propellers.
 The movement of the organization to a civilized area after a protracted stay in New Guinea was responsible for an improvement in morale.